sacmehta/ESPNetv2/README.md

 This should print something like this `3.4.3`.

-## Implementation notes
+## Implementation note

 You will see that `EESP` unit, the core building block of the ESPNetv2 architecture, has a `for` loop to process the input at different dilation rates.
 You can parallelize it using **Streams** in PyTorch.
+It improves the inference speed.

 A snippet to parallelize a `for` loop in pytorch is shown below:
 ```